VienArchway/my-awesome-projects/README.md

 # my-awesome-projects

-## So now we are deploying node-red
+## So now we are deploying for run pipeline on Spinnaker